OpenNebula/addon-linstor/README.md

 * quickly attaches images to VMs
 * fast image clones
 * transfers images over the network in diskless mode
+* allows for live migration even if the ssh system datastore is used

 ## Limitations

 * snapshots of images are not available
-* this driver does not support the ssh system datastore

 ## Installation